heavyblotto/memorativa/docs/1. introduction/memorativa-1-3-perceptual-encoding.md

     class T,C,V,A process
     class S output
 ```
+*Figure 2: Traditional LLM semantic processing compared to the Memorativa approach*

 (Note that this explanation simplifies the actual process.
 LLM models don't necessarily map words directly to tokens, but instead decompose language into meaning units that may include words, parts of words, spaces, symbols, etc.)

- In high-dimensional vector spaces, a phenomenon related to the "curse of dimensionality" causes vectors to exhibit counterintuitive distance and angular properties[1][8], where distance metrics become less discriminative and angles tend toward orthogonality.
+In high-dimensional vector spaces, a phenomenon related to the "curse of dimensionality" causes vectors to exhibit counterintuitive distance and angular properties [1][8], where distance metrics become less discriminative and angles tend toward orthogonality.
 By using a limited set of archetypal dimensions with established semantic relationships, Memorativa creates a more interpretable conceptual space.

 The symbolic vector is important for representing perceptions because the human mind seeks to unite each input with a concept.
 Without an enjoining concept, perception fails.
 Symbols, which indirectly but precisely convey meaning, are used by humans to best represent concepts.
 In human perception, the input does not form the concept, rather, concepts exist in humans beyond the grasp of human language, seeking to express a form based on the stimulus of an input to which it unites.
 The union of input with concept results in the percept, the form of which is the symbolic representation of the concept.

 A mythologically / symbolically themed AI/RAG (Retrieval-Augmented Generation) model could process and categorize inputs (e.g., images, titles, descriptions) by leveraging multi-modal analysis and symbolic pattern recognition.
 Conceptual analysis could then be added to the RAG model as a way of human feedback tuning and model refinement.
 This feedback-driven input-to-RAG process can be driven by the game mechanics of Memorativa.

 Research across linguistics, cultural studies, and cognitive science demonstrates that mythology is deeply embedded within language at multiple levels.
-At the lexical level, numerous words and idioms in languages like English directly originate from mythological figures and narratives, as evidenced by etymological studies and dictionaries[2].
-Furthermore, mythological narratives serve as rich sources for metaphors and conceptual idioms that permeate everyday language[3], indicating that mythological frameworks contribute to the very fabric of word formation and semantic expression.
+At the lexical level, numerous words and idioms in languages like English directly originate from mythological figures and narratives, as evidenced by etymological studies and dictionaries [2].
+Furthermore, mythological narratives serve as rich sources for metaphors and conceptual idioms that permeate everyday language [3], indicating that mythological frameworks contribute to the very fabric of word formation and semantic expression.

 Beyond vocabulary, mythological concepts and archetypes appear to influence broader conceptual structures within language.
-Cultural linguistics and cognitive anthropology highlight how cultural frameworks, including mythology, shape fundamental conceptual categories and semantic organization[4].
-While debated, Jungian perspectives suggest that archetypal patterns from mythology may even resonate within the collective unconscious, manifesting as recurring themes and symbols in linguistic patterns and narrative structures across cultures[5].
+Cultural linguistics and cognitive anthropology highlight how cultural frameworks, including mythology, shape fundamental conceptual categories and semantic organization [4].
+While debated, Jungian perspectives suggest that archetypal patterns from mythology may even resonate within the collective unconscious, manifesting as recurring themes and symbols in linguistic patterns and narrative structures across cultures [5].

 Finally, narrative studies and discourse analysis reveal that mythological narratives provide underlying structures for storytelling and communication in general.
-Recurring narrative patterns identified in mythology, such as the hero's journey[6] or Propp's morphology of folktales[7], are found to be pervasive in diverse forms of discourse, suggesting that mythological storytelling traditions have profoundly shaped the way humans structure and understand narratives within language.
+Recurring narrative patterns identified in mythology, such as the hero's journey [6] or Propp's morphology of folktales [7], are found to be pervasive in diverse forms of discourse, suggesting that mythological storytelling traditions have profoundly shaped the way humans structure and understand narratives within language.
 Collectively, these findings underscore the pervasive and multifaceted influence of mythology on the development and structure of language.

 The goal of the Memorativa system is to use a small set of conceptual vectors that use a culturally encoded symbolic dictionary already embedded in English language LLM training data sets.
 These sets can be efficiently extended with the use of (RAG) systems to incorporate mythological / symbolic reference libraries.